Technology

 The efficiency and age of your boiler will affect how much money you spend, so make sure it's in working order by getting it serviced yearly.
 If you have a very old or inefficient model, getting an upgrade may save you money in the long run.

 According to oil industry body Oftec, you could save £200 a year if you change to a modern condensing boiler that has up to 97% efficiency.
-But a new boiler will cost anywhere between £1,000 and £1,500, and then between £500 and £1,500 for installation.
+But a new oil boiler will cost anywhere between around £1,300 and £3,200, and then between £2,000 and £3,000 for installation.

 Before you get a new boiler, you need to know which brands are the most reliable.
-We reveal the best boiler brands.
+We reveal the oil boiler brands, and see our advice on getting the best boiler installation.

 Cut your energy bills